 Although BMW makes some extremely desirable vehicles, they haven’t always lived up to the German automaker’s reputation.
-Particularly when it comes to used reliability; the E60 M5, for instance, suffered engine failures described by owners as “catastrophic.”
-And even well-loved enthusiast choices like the E46 M3 are known for particularly-high running costs.
+That’s especially the case with used BMW reliability.
+The E60 M5, for instance, suffered engine failures described by owners as “catastrophic.”
+And even well-loved enthusiast choices like the E46 M3 are known for particularly high running costs.
 However, it’s still possible to find a reliable used BMW.
 One recommended option is the non-turbocharged 2006-2011 BMW E90 3-Series.

 Although the non-turbocharged BMW E90 3-Series aren’t the most powerful, they’re actually the most reliable.

 When the E90 debuted in 2006, the 325i was the base model.
 It came with a 2.5-liter six-cylinder engine, which made 215 hp and 184 lb-ft of torque.
 Then, in 2008, the E90 lineup was redesigned, and the 325i was replaced with the 328i.
 It had a 2.8-liter six-cylinder, which developed 230 hp and 200 lb-ft of torque.
 Finally, there was also the 268-hp 330i, which BimmerLife reports is one of the most powerful naturally six-cylinder BMW ever made.